ahmetguvendik/AhmetGuvendik/README.md

 - 👋 Hi, I’m @ahmetguvendik
-- 👀 I’m interested in Flutter
+- 👀 I’m interested in Flutter And ASP.Net Core
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning Asp.Net Core
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...